ThinkEQ/assembly-solutions-ltd/src/pages/industries/index.md

 ---
 ### **Supplying Industries Worldwide**

-It is exciting to supply and be involved with projects carried out in some of the worlds most fast moving and innovative Industries including; Automotive, Medical, Nuclear and Energy.
+It is exciting to manufacture and supply into some of the worlds most innovative Industries including; Automotive, Medical, Nuclear and Energy.

 **Automotive**